ufal/olimpic-icdar24/docs/linearized-musicxml.md

 </time>
 ```

 Time signature in MusicXML is stated at the first measure and then during changes.
 In notation, the same behaviour occus (another words, time signature is NOT re-stated at the begining of each system).
+We DO NOT re-state the time signature at the beginning of each system even though we train an end-to-end model on individual systems.
+We don't do this because the printed notation does not do that AND the model does not need it, because the encoding does not enforce measure durations explicitly and note durations are encoded visually via the note type.

 Sometimes the notation setting software places time signature at the end of a line, when the measure on the next line has a different time signature.
 This cautionary time signature is not encoded, only the next measure's time signature will be encoded.

 Here are some interesting scores, time signature-wise, for testing:
 - https://musescore.com/score/6196804 (12/8, 6/8, 9/8)